-- Security professional to verify the compliance of each and every security baseline, in case there is any non compliance; same shall be documented in risk management methodology.
+- Security professional to verify the compliance of each and every security baseline, in case there is any non-compliance; same shall be documented in risk management methodology.

 For example in this example, customer data (input and output file) can be leaked through FTP as FTP is accessible from anywhere

 Project Management Body of Knowledge defines project management as Application of knowledge, skills, tools, and techniques to project activities to meet project requirements.
-Project management is accomplished through use of processes such as: initiating, planning, executing, controlling, and closing.
+Project management is accomplished through the use of processes such as: initiating, planning, executing, controlling, and closing.
 Project management involves temporary assemblage resources to complete a project.
-Some projects are iterative, and occur regularly.
+Some projects are iterative and occur regularly.

 - Benefits for organizations that make project management skills a priority include:

 - Implementation of a methodology